-Condition Reference Condition Requirement Where Addressed C8 Extraction Plan The Applicant must prepare an Extraction Plan for all second workings on the site of the development to the satisfaction of the Planning Secretary.
-Each Extraction Plan must: Noted.
-This management plan is part of the LW S1A-S6A Extraction Plan Application.
-C8I provide revised predictions of the potential subsidence effects, subsidence impacts and environmental consequences of the proposed mining covered by the Extraction Plan, incorporating any relevant information obtained since this consent; Section 4 C8(f) describe in detail the performance indicators to be implemented to ensure compliance with the performance measures in Table 7 and Table 8, and manage or remediate any impacts and/or environmental consequences to meet the rehabilitation objectives in condition B56; Section 5.1, Section 5.3, Section 6 C8(g)(iv) Biodiversity Management Plan which is consistent with the Biodiversity Management Plan required under condition B38: This management plan has been prepared in consultation with BCS; Section 2.4 • establishes baseline data for existing habitat within the subsidence area, including water table depth, vegetation condition, stream morphology, key fish habitat and threatened species habitat; and Section 3 • provides for the adaptive management of potential impacts and environmental consequences of the proposed second workings on aquatic and terrestrial flora and fauna, with a specific focus on threatened species, populations and their habitats, EECs/CEECs and water dependent ecosystems; Section 5, Section 6, Appendix A C8(g)(viii) Trigger Action Response Plans addressing all features in Table 7 and Table 8, which contain: Section 6.3, Appendix A appropriate triggers to warn of increased risk of exceedance of any performance measure; specific actions to respond to high risk of exceedance of any performance measure to ensure that the measure is not exceeded; an assessment of remediation measures that may be required if exceedances occur and the capacity to implement the measures; and adaptive management where monitoring indicates that there has been an exceedance of any performance measures in Table 7 and/or Table 8, or where any such exceedance appears likely; and Section 6.5 C8(g)(ix) Contingency Plan that expressly provides for: Section 6.3.6, Appendix A • adaptive management where monitoring indicates that there has been an exceedance of any performance measure in Table 7 and/or Table 8, or where any such exceedance appears likely; Section 6.5 • an assessment of remediation measures that may be required if exceedances occur and the capacity to implement those measures; Section 6.2, Section 6.5 C8(i) include a program to collect sufficient baseline data for future Extraction Plans.
+Condition Reference Condition Requiremen Where Addressed ecological communities • Negligible impacts on threatened species, populations or communities due to remediation of subsidence cracking.
+Aquatic habitat Negligible environmental consequences to aquatic and riparian ecosystems beyond those predicted in the EIS.
+Notes for Table 7 (C1): Notes: • These performance med • The Applicant is require criteria) for each of these this consent (see conditio C2 Performance Measu Measurement and m performance indicat methods that are ap feature or character relevant manageme the appropriateness arbiter.
+Section 5, Subsidence Management Plans for built features C8 Extraction Plan The Applicant must the development to must: Noted.
+This management plan is part of the LW S1A- S6A Extraction Plan Application.
+C8(e) provide revised prec and environmental of Plan, incorporating a Section 4 C8(f) describe in detail the compliance with the remediate any impa rehabilitation object Section 5.1, Section 5.3, Section 6 C8(g)(iv) Biodiversity Manage Plan required under This management plan • has been prepared in consultation with BCS; Section 2.4 ne data for existing habitat within the subsidence area, including regetation condition, stream morphology, key fish habitat and nabitat; and Section 3 • provides for the ac consequences of the fauna, with a specifi EECs/CEECs and wat Section 5, Section 6, Appendix A C8(g)(viii) Trigger Action Respo contain: Section 6.3, Appendix A measure; rs to warn of increased risk of exceedance of any performance to ensure that the m respond to high risk of exceedance of any performance measure neasure is not exceeded; remediation measures that may be required if exceedances occur implement the measures; and

+Condition Reference Condition Requirement Where Addressed adaptive management where monitoring indicates that there has been an exceedance of any performance measures in Table 7 and/or Table 8, or where any such exceedance appears likely; and Section 6.5 C8(g)(ix) Contingency Plan that expressly provides for: Section 6.3.6, Appendix A • adaptive management where monitoring indicates that there has been an exceedance of any performance measure in Table 7 and/or Table 8, or where any such exceedance appears likely; Section 6.5 • an assessment of remediation measures that may be required if exceedances occur and the capacity to implement those measures; Section 6.2, Section 6.5 C8(i) include a program to collect sufficient baseline data for future Extraction Plans.
 Section 5.4 E4 Adaptive Management The Applicant must assess and manage development-related risks to ensure that there are no exceedances of the criteria and performance measures in this consent.
 Any exceedance of these criteria or performance measures constitutes a breach of this consent and may be subject to offset or other provisions as specified in this consent and/or penalty or offence provisions under the EP&A Act or EP&A Regulation.
-Where any exceedance of these criteria or performance measures has occurred, the Applicant must, at the earliest opportunity: Section 6.5
+Where any exceedance of these criteria or performance measures has occurred, the Applicant must, at the earliest opportunity: (a) take all reasonable and feasible steps to ensure that the exceedance ceases and does not recur; (b) consider all reasonable and feasible options for remediation (where relevant) and submit a report to the Department describing those options and any preferred remediation measures or other course of action within 14 days of the exceedance occurring (or other timeframe agreed by the Planning Secretary), submit a report to the Planning Secretary describing these remediation options and any preferred remediation measures or other course of action; and (d) implement reasonable remediation measures as directed by the Planning Secretary.
+Section 6.5